 3.8 Presence of non-members: Meetings that the Board determines to be "formal sessions" shall be open to the public; provided, however, the Board may exclude a person for a breach of peace actually committed at the meeting and may impose other lawful restrictions and conditions.
 Closed sessions shall be held as permitted by law.

-3.9 Opportunity to be heard: Persons wishing to address the Board must make application to do so with the secretary five (5) days prior to the formal session unless there is unanimous agreement by the Board to waive this time limit.
-The person shall identify the topic, the length of time desired (which shall not normally exceed five (5) minutes), and further indicate whether the administrator responsible for the topic has been informed of the speakers topic prior to the request.
-Persons seeking to address the Board shall also give their name, present business or residential address, and disclose any interest involved in the topic.
-If the request to speak is approved by the president or chair of the Board, the secretary shall note the topic and allotted time in the agenda.
-Denial of a request shall be reported to the Board and the requesting party.
-Informal opportunities to address the Board may be granted at the chair's discretion.
+3.9 Opportunity to be heard: Persons wishing to address the Board must notify the secretary not less than 48 hours prior to the formal session.
+The Board, at its formal session, may waive this time limit.
+The person shall identify the topic, the length of time desired (which shall not normally exceed three (3) minutes), and further indicate whether the administrator responsible for the topic has been informed of the speaker's topic prior to the request.
+Persons seeking to address the Board shall also give their name, present business or residential address, and disclose any personal or financial interest in the topic.
+The Board chair is authorized to adopt operating procedures to implement this section, including limiting to thirty (30) minutes the overall length of time for multiple persons to address the Board at a formal session.
+Informal opportunities to address the members of the Board may be granted at the chair's discretion.

 ARTICLE IV.
 Committees of the Board

 4.1 The Board from time to time may appoint committees for such purposes and with such authority as it determines.